-Flights: JFK-MAD, MAD-BCN, BCN-MAD-JFK, $565.26 for four flights on Air Europa.
-This trip was completely spontaneous, booked merely a month before travel thanks to a great deal we found.
+- Flights: JFK-MAD, MAD-BCN, BCN-MAD-JFK, $565.26 for four flights on Air Europa.
+This trip was completely spontaneous, booked merely a month before travel thanks to a great deal.

 *Note: All costs have been converted from Euros to U.S. Dollars.Continue to 2 of 6 below.